ikhebgeenaccount/Excel-Match-History-Analyzer/README.md

 ****
 ### Then what
 ****
 After you have updated the spreadsheet for the first time, you can update it after each game you play (or after multiple games) and it will insert those new games.
-Old games will not be deleted, so it takes some time to get useful data from the sheet.
+Old games will not be deleted.
+It will take some time to get useful data from your spreadsheet, since you need more than a few games to be able to draw conclusions.
+After about 20 games you should be able to see some patterns in your stats, and be able to determine on what fields you're lacking.

 ****
 ### When you have downloaded the previous version